Nov 19, 2023

 Ideally, whichever eCommerce platform you choose will provide you with a wealth of features to manage your store.
 That means you should get access to multiple payment options, order management settings, and much more.
 This way, you’ll have full control over the way your store operates.

 PrestaShop doesn’t disappoint in this respect.
 The platform offers a lot of settings you can configure if you check out the Shop Parameters tab in your dashboard.
-From there, you can take care of everything from enabling Secure Sockets Layer (SSL) for your store to customizing advanced security settings:
+From there, you can take care of everything from enabling an SSL certificate for your store to customizing advanced security settings:

 As for payment options, PrestaShop supports both bank transfers and checks out of the box.
 However, chances are you’ll want to use something more modern, such as PayPal.
 It’s easy enough to integrate additional payment gateways with PrestaShop, although you’ll need to use modules to do it: